 - Azelaic acid

 Recommended when Benzoyl Peroxide and topical retinoids have not delivered results or if someone has experienced negative side effects using them.
-Also recommended for skin that is particularly sensitive to sunlight as does not exacerbate the condition). - Topical and oral antibiotics
+Also recommended for skin that is particularly sensitive to sunlight, as it does not exacerbate the condition. - Topical and oral antibiotics

 Acne is directly related to fluctuations in our hormones and for women who experience hormone-related flare-ups, dermatologists may recommend certain oral contraceptives proven to be effective against acne. - Isotretinoin